Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 My final step was to spend some time trying to tidy up my code output.

 # Investigation Findings #
 I kept my analysis fairly simple as I wanted to concentrate on my coding skills.
-When researching
+If time permitted I was going to use the